Sekolah Tuanku Abdul Rahman: History

+Initially, the military barracks; with twelve wooden classrooms, became the new students' school, known as the Malay Secondary School (MSS), Ipoh.
+Classrooms, sleeping quarters (dormitories), dining hall etc. were all cramped in the barracks within barbed wire fences surrounding the 4-acre site.

+The school started on 13 January 1957, with the admission of 200 of these children into Form One.
+In March, another 160 joined the school to join the Remove Class.
+The school also welcomed Bruneian Malay into the school.

+Teaching was done by a group of 15 teachers led by Hamdan Sheikh Tahir as the first principal.
+Classes were conducted following the standard curriculum offered in the English medium secondary schools of the day.

-On 2 January 1957, MSS operated from a temporary site (a former British Army Barrack) at Baeza Avenue, Off Ashby Road, Ipoh, Perak with 360 students.
-The first headmaster of the school was Tuan Hj.
-Hamdan Bin Sheikh Tahir.
-In 6 January 1958, the school moved to its present site along Tiger Lane, Ipoh (now Jalan Sultan Azlan Shah).
+On 6 January 1958, the school moved to its present site along Tiger Lane, Ipoh (now Jalan Sultan Azlan Shah).
 On 14 May 1958, the official opening and renaming of the school by the first Prime Minister of Federation Of Malaya, Tunku Abdul Rahman Putra Al-Haj.
 The school is now known as Sekolah Tuanku Abdul Rahman, named after the first Yang Di Pertuan Agong of the Federation, His Majesty Tuanku Abdul Rahman.
 On 23 September 1958, royal Visit by His Majesty Yang Di Pertuan Agong Tuanku Abdul Rahman.
 In November 1959, the first batch of students sat the Lower Certificate of Education examination.
 In January 1960, Form Four classes started.
 In November 1961, STAR's first batch of candidates (155) sat for the combined Cambridge Overseas School Certificate/Federation of Malaya Certificate examinations.
 In January 1962, Form Six Classes started.
 In November 1963, STAR's first batch of Upper Six Classes (Arts and Science) sat for the Overseas Higher School Certificate examination.
 In January 1964, female students were admitted (STAR is a boys’ residential school) to the school joining Lower Six Science class.
 In January 1965, 13 girls were admitted to the school entering Lower Six classes.

 In 1975, school stopped the enrolment of pupils into Remove Classes.
 In January 1981, enrolment of first 2nd generation Starian.
 Alimin Ismadi, the son of Ismail Salleh (second batch) joined Form One.
 In June 1981, official launch of Kelas Matrikulasi Sains with Universiti Sains Malaysia.
 In 1982, Silver Jubilee.
 On 15 August 1982, Hussein Salleh (first batch) returned to the school as Principal.

-Rugby

-STAR was Perak state rugby champion for many years, culminating in winning the Mori Trophy in 1968.
-Many of the players went on to don state and national colours.
-The rugby's team battlecry of "Cobra tasha, Cobra tasha, shina shina STAR" is the embodiment of the school's spirit.
-In 2016, Cobratasha had become the Champion of Malaysia Super Six School Rugby.
-They are also one of the greatest rugby team among Malaysian schools.

-Hockey

-Anaconda is the STAR's hockey team.
-They had been one of the excellent and strongest hockey team among Sekolah Berasrama Penuh and Schools in Malaysia.
-They had been crowned as the champion in many hockey tournaments between schools around Malaysia.